 - Are you interested in more advanced anti-aging solutions, but not quite prepared for traditional surgical procedures?
 Botox can gently introduce you to the anti-aging world; best of all, results aren’t permanent, so if you don’t like what you see, you only have to wait a few months until your results fade away.

-Schedule a consultation with board certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr. Coscia’s practice also serves the greater Roseville and Sacramento metro areas.
+Schedule a consultation with board certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr. Coscia’s practices also serve Coeur d’Alene and the Sacramento metro area.
 Granite Bay (916) 773-5559 and Sacramento (916) 929-1833